wangziqi2013/wangziqi2013.github.io/_posts/2020-07-30-tricky-code-for-64-bit-mask.markdown

 After some investigation, here is the explanation: Intel x86-64 architecture specifies that, for a 64 bit shift instruction, the explicit or implicit second operand, which is the number of bits to be shifted, will be truncated before sending to the ALU.
-In other words, due to the fact that the native word size is 64 bits, the ALU can handle a shift amount of as many as 64, though any 8-bit value (stored in CL implicitly, or given as immediate number explicitly) can be supplied.
+In other words, due to the fact that the native word size is 64 bits, the ALU can handle a shift amount of as many as 63, despite that any 8-bit value (stored in CL implicitly, or given as immediate number explicitly) can be supplied.
 Bit 6 and 7 will always be masked off before the ALU performs the shift.
 In our case, this translates to `0x1UL << num` outputting `0x1UL` unchanged when the value of `num` is 64, since the ALU will only see 0 after the 6th bit of value 64 is masked off.